maximblaze/my-projects/README.md

 Cleaned/dirty was a final project in Samsung Computer Vision course, that I passed in 2020, I had to classify if a plate on the photo is clean or dirty.
 Kaggle link - https://www.kaggle.com/c/platesv2

+Semantic segmentation was a hometask that I prepared for DLS course.

 Simpsons Classification was a hometask in DLS course MIPT that I have passed in 2020 (autumn), I used Efficient_Net model to beat the leaderboard on Kaggle - https://www.kaggle.com/c/journey-springfield

 Product Analysis - Analysis of the mobile app "Delivery Club" that I prepared for my Product-management course from Mail.ru Group.